Giving you the knowledge to feel confident and comfortable in your yoga class

-This set of 52 Yoga Flash Cards are available in both Digital eBook and iPad formats and also as Printed Card Sets.
-Designed with Teacher Trainees in the Viniyoga tradition in mind or for anyone practicing in the yoga tradition of Krishnamacharya.
+This set of 52 Yoga Flash Cards are available as both Digital eBook and Printed Card Sets.
+Designed with Yoga Teacher Trainees in the Viniyoga tradition in mind, or for anyone practicing in the yoga tradition of Krishnamacharya and Desikachar.

 Viniyoga Asana 1 Yoga Flash Cards

 This is the original flash card set.
-Primarily designed for yoga teacher trainees in the Viniyoga tradition, but also of great interest to any yoga student.
-Designed to help teach the 52 foundational classical yoga asanas – their Sanskrit names, instructions for the vinyasa-krama sequences and how to draw the yoga stick figures.
-The set is organised in six coloured tabbed sections according to the asanas classification in relation to the spine.
-Also available as an iPad App and in Printed Card sets in colourful sari material wallets.
+Primarily designed for people studying yoga teacher training in the Viniyoga tradition of Krishnamacharya and Desikachar.
+However, they are also of great use to any yoga student.
+Designed to teach the 52 foundational classical yoga asanas – their Sanskrit names, instructions for the vinyasa-krama sequences and how to draw the yoga stick figures.
+The set is organised into six coloured tabbed sections, organised according to the asanas classification in relation to the spine.
+Also available as Printed Card sets in colourful sari material wallets.

 Viniyoga Asana II Flash Cards – IN STORE NOW

-JUST RELEASED.
-ON SALE NOW.
-These flash cards add another 56 more advanced asanas in the Viniyoga tradition.
-Mainly targeted at Viniyoga Teacher Trainees and practitioners of this yoga tradition, but also of relevance to most other yoga styles and yoga students in general.
-These flash cards are organised in to six coloured tabbed sections according to the asanas form – standing, seated, lying (supine/prone), backbends, hand balances and inversions.
+These flash cards add another 56 intermediate to advanced classical asanas in the Viniyoga tradition of Krishnamacharya and Desikachar.
+A great reference book for Viniyoga practitioners and students taking Yoga Teacher Training in this yoga tradition.
+The teachings are also relevant to most other yoga styles and all yoga students in general.
+The flash cards are organised in to six coloured tabbed sections according to the asanas form – standing, seated, lying (supine/prone), backbends, hand balances and inversions.